-I guess I've never really thought about the nature of consciousness.
-Science still can't tell us how or why it arises.
-While there is reason to suspect consciousness is an emergent property of complex information processing, this doesn't explain the specifics of of how, nor the reasons why, it appears.
+I guess I’ve never really thought about the nature of consciousness.
+Apparently science can’t tell us how or why it arises.
+While there is reason to suspect consciousness is an emergent property of complex information processing, this doesn’t explain the specifics of of how, nor the reasons why, it appears.

 The only evidence we have that consciousness exists is that we each experience it.
 And through observation we can see that other beings display behaviors that are consistent with our own experience of consciousness.
 But there’s no measurement or readout that you can point to and say, “THERE IT IS!”